rossinsilico/operation_short_bull/README.md

-# Operation Stock Screen
+# Stock Screener
-After hours creation of a stock detection screener.
+This repository host an after hours creation of a stock detection screener for short-term trade movements.

 # Citation References
-Piggybacking off opensource documentation and code from the following: @shashankvemuri
+'If I have seen further, it is by standing on the shoulders of giants.' - Newton Piggybacking off opensource documentation and code from the following: @shashankvemuri